 What?
 Yes.
 You can add even more hydration by eating water-packed fruits like melons, cucumbers, grapefruit, and celery.

 14. Drink Before You Drink

 Pace yourself in social gatherings by drinking water between alcoholic beverages.
 You’ll reduce your risk of a pounding hangover and help meet your daily water intake goals.

 15. Turn It Into a Drinking Game

-The next time you’re binging on The Walking Dead or Game of Thrones, do a shot (or sip) of water every time a zombie gets dispatched or someone gets stuck with a sword.
+The next time you’re binging on The Walking Dead or Game of Thrones, drink more water by doing a shot (or sip) every time a zombie gets dispatched, or someone gets stuck with a sword.